Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 HEC is consistently **9-34x faster than the System Compiler** and within **1.16-1.54x of FEC** across all tiers — while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).

 The Complex tier standout (~34x vs System) is where the multi-pass IR architecture pays off against the System compiler's heavyweight compilation pipeline.
-The Switch tier at 1.54x is the widest gap vs FEC, the result of enhanced switch pattern handling.
+The Switch tier at 1.54x is the widest gap vs FEC.

 ### Compilation Benchmarks